-- 9. Let air flow for five minutes until water is completely drained from faucets and drain valves.
+- Let air flow for five minutes until water is completely drained out of faucets and drain valves.
 Then close faucets one at a time. - 10.
 Operate and hold toilet flush lever until water is completely drained from toilet.

 - Now turn air pressure off and disconnect "blow-out" plug.
 Recap the city water connection to avoid contamination by dirt or insects. - Close all drain valves and faucets to avoid contamination by dirt or insects.
-Reinstall water heater drain plug and close P-T relief valve.

-13. Pour about one cup of non-toxic RV antifreeze into the kitchen sink drain, bathroom sink drain and shower drain.
-This prevents any holding tank odors from entering the coach during storage.
+Reinstall water heater drain plug and close P-T relief valve. - 13.
+Pour about one cup of non-toxic RV antifreeze into the kitchen sink drain, bathroom sink drain and shower drain.
+This prevents drain freeze-up and keeps any holding tank odors from entering the coach during storage.